Kidston Pumped Storage Hydro Project

 Genex Power Limited is an ASX-listed company focused on developing a portfolio of renewable energy generation and storage projects across Australia.

-The company’s flagship Kidston Clean Energy Hub, located in North Queensland, will integrate large-scale solar generation with pumped storage hydro and wind energy.
+The company’s flagship Kidston Clean Energy Hub, located in North Queensland, aims to integrate large-scale solar generation with pumped storage hydro and wind energy.

 Project Overview

-Kidston is essentially a giant battery, pumping water uphill when energy is abundant during off-peak periods and releasing it to create power in times of peak demand.
+The Kidston Pumped Storage Hydro Project is essentially a giant battery, pumping water uphill when energy is abundant during off-peak periods and releasing it to create power in times of peak demand.
 The project is co-located at an existing 50 MW solar farm, and a larger solar farm at the same location is planned.

 The project will buy and store power from the National Electricity Market when it is cheap and plentiful in off-peak periods.
 It will then sell it back to the market when prices increase in periods of high demand, typically in the morning and evening peak periods.
 This additional source of peak generation capacity will lead to lower average wholesale power prices, which flow on to end users through the competitive retail power market.